Blotch3D/Blotch3D/readme.md

 You can\...

--   Load standard 3D model file types as "sprites" and display and move thousands of them in 3D at high frame rates.
+-   Convert and then load standard 3D model file types as "sprites" and display and move thousands of them in 3D at high frame rates.

 -   Programmatically create a wide variety of sprite shapes.